 Photography

-After moving to the states I played around with some soapbox cameras and enjoyed the instant gratification of the Polaroid, I picked up a Yashica TL-Electro.
+After moving to the States, I played around with some soapbox cameras and enjoyed the instant gratification of the Polaroid.
+I picked up a Yashica TL-Electro.
 It wasn’t a bad camera, but, in my opinion, it fell short of the optical performance of my old Zenit-E. Tired of messing around with second-hand museum-grade photo equipment, I finally broke my piggy bank and bought the Canon Elan IIe.

 The “e” cost me an extra hundred bucks and meant that the camera had an eye-controlled focal point selector.
-At the time I thought it was a gimmick, but decided to spend the extra cash anyway.
+At the time, I thought it was a gimmick, but I decided to spend the extra cash anyway.
 It was a wise decision: that little feature was amazing.
 And so was the IR focus-assist light.
-I was shooting mostly color slide (Fujifilm Velvia and Kodak Kodachrome were my favorites).
+I was shooting mostly color slides (Fujifilm Velvia and Kodak Kodachrome were my favorites).
 I have boxes and boxes of them.
 Enough to fill a small museum, if one is ever opened in my honor.

 Some of my photos